 17 April 2018

-Although the Act came into effect on 31 March 2018, as we make clear below, further practical steps are required later in 2018 before the full scheme of the Directive is effectively applied.
+Although the Act came into effect on 31 March 2018, as we explain below further steps are needed and expected later in 2018 before MLD4 is effectively implemented.

 2. The obligations in respect of beneficial ownership information

-Who must collect UBO information?
+Who collects UBO information?

 Depending on the type of the Regulated Entity, the respective Central Register in Bulgaria may be: